 That said, we think many travelers might have a hard time filling three days worth of activities — especially if you’re not interested in the stadium tour or a few of the other expensive tours.
 So, unless many of these activities are on your “must-see” list, then you’ll probably want to skip the three-day pass.

 Also, if you’re only in Barcelona for a couple days then you’ll want enough time to see the Sagrada Familia and Park Guell, Picasso Museum, Mercat de la Boqueria (Farmers Market), and probably spend some time at the beach.

 So Is The Barcelona Pass Worth It?

 We’re on the fence when it comes to the Barcelona Pass.

-It certainly can save you a good amount of money and it’s a great deal if you want to do a few of the tours in addition to the must-see La Pedrera and Casa Batlló.
+It certainly can save you a good amount of money and it’s a great deal if you want to do a lot of the tours covered in the pass in addition to the must-see La Pedrera and Casa Batlló.

-But many travelers, ourselves included, would be better off skipping the Barcelona Pass — especially since Sagrada Familia and Park Guell aren’t included.
+But many travelers would be better off skipping the Barcelona Pass — especially since Sagrada Familia and Park Guell aren’t included.

 Either way, we suggest poking around the Barcelona Pass website to look for yourselves because you might find the pass works well for your travel style.

 Where To Buy The Barcelona Pass

-You buy the Barcelona Pass here from the Official Barcelona Pass Website and pick it up in Barcelona for free or have it mailed to you for €9.95.
+You can buy the Barcelona Pass here from the Official Barcelona Pass Website and pick it up in Barcelona for free or have it mailed to you for €9.95.

 More Barcelona Travel Advice